Package insert / product label

-Zidovudine should be used with caution in patients who have bone marrow compromise evidenced by granulocyte count <1,000 cells/mm3 or hemoglobin <9.5 g/dL.
+Zidovudine should be used with caution in patients who have bone marrow compromise evidenced by granulocyte count less than 1,000 cells per mm3 or hemoglobin less than 9.5 g per dL.
 Hematologic toxicities appear to be related to pretreatment bone marrow reserve and to dose and duration of therapy.
 In patients with advanced symptomatic HIV-1 disease, anemia and neutropenia were the most significant adverse events observed.
 In patients who experience hematologic toxicity, a reduction in hemoglobin may occur as early as 2 to 4 weeks, and neutropenia usually occurs after 6 to 8 weeks.
-There have been reports of pancytopenia associated with the use of Zidovudine, which was reversible in most instances after discontinuance of the drug.
-However, significant anemia, in many cases requiring dose adjustment, discontinuation of Zidovudine, and/or blood transfusions, has occurred during treatment with Zidovudine alone or in combination with other antiretrovirals.
+There have been reports of pancytopenia associated with the use of zidovudine, which was reversible in most instances after discontinuance of the drug.
+However, significant anemia, in many cases requiring dose adjustment, discontinuation of zidovudine, and/or blood transfusions, has occurred during treatment with zidovudine alone or in combination with other antiretrovirals.

-Frequent blood counts are strongly recommended to detect severe anemia or neutropenia in patients with poor bone marrow reserve, particularly in patients with advanced HIV-1 disease who are treated with Zidovudine.
+Frequent blood counts are strongly recommended to detect severe anemia or neutropenia in patients with poor bone marrow reserve, particularly in patients with advanced HIV-1 disease who are treated with zidovudine.
 For HIV-1-infected individuals and patients with asymptomatic or early HIV-1 disease, periodic blood counts are recommended.
-If anemia or neutropenia develops, dosage interruption may be needed [see Dosage and Administration (2.3)].
+If anemia or neutropenia develops, dosage interruption may be needed [see Dosage and Administration (2.4)].

-Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues alone or in combination, including Zidovudine and other antiretrovirals.
+Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues, including zidovudine.
 A majority of these cases have been in women.
-Obesity and prolonged exposure to antiretroviral nucleoside analogues may be risk factors.
-Particular caution should be exercised when administering Zidovudine to any patient with known risk factors for liver disease; however, cases have also been reported in patients with no known risk factors.
-Treatment with Zidovudine should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity (which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations).
+Female sex and obesity may be risk factors for the development of lactic acidosis and severe hepatomegaly with steatosis in patients treated with antiretroviral nucleoside analogues.
+Treatment with zidovudine should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity, which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations.

-5.4 Use With Interferon- and Ribavirin-Based Regimens in HIV-1/HCV Co-Infected Patients
+5.5 Use with Interferon- and Ribavirin-Based Regimens in HIV-1/HCV Co-infected Patients

-In vitro studies have shown ribavirin can reduce the phosphorylation of pyrimidine nucleoside analogues such as Zidovudine.
-Although no evidence of a pharmacokinetic or pharmacodynamic interaction (e.g., loss of HIV-1/HCV virologic suppression) was seen when ribavirin was coadministered with Zidovudine in HIV-1/HCV co-infected patients [see Clinical Pharmacology (12.3)], exacerbation of anemia due to ribavirin has been reported when Zidovudine is part of the HIV regimen.
-Coadministration of ribavirin and Zidovudine is not advised.
-Consideration should be given to replacing Zidovudine in established combination HIV-1/HCV therapy, especially in patients with a known history of Zidovudine-induced anemia.
+In vitro studies have shown ribavirin can reduce the phosphorylation of pyrimidine nucleoside analogues such as zidovudine.
+Although no evidence of a pharmacokinetic or pharmacodynamic interaction (e.g., loss of HIV-1/HCV virologic suppression) was seen when ribavirin was coadministered with zidovudine in HIV-1/HCV co-infected subjects [see Clinical Pharmacology (12.3)], exacerbation of anemia due to ribavirin has been reported when zidovudine is part of the HIV regimen.
+Coadministration of ribavirin and zidovudine is not advised.
+Consideration should be given to replacing zidovudine in established combination HIV-1/HCV therapy, especially in patients with a known history of zidovudine-induced anemia.

-Discontinuation of Zidovudine should be considered as medically appropriate.
-Dose reduction or discontinuation of interferon alfa, ribavirin, or both should also be considered if worsening clinical toxicities are observed, including hepatic decompensation (e.g., Childs Pugh >6) (see the complete prescribing information for interferon and ribavirin).
+Discontinuation of zidovudine should be considered as medically appropriate.
+Dose reduction or discontinuation of interferon alfa, ribavirin, or both should also be considered if worsening clinical toxicities are observed, including hepatic decompensation (e.g., Child-Pugh greater than 6).
+See the full prescribing information for interferon and ribavirin.

 5.6 Immune Reconstitution Syndrome

-Immune reconstitution syndrome has been reported in patients treated with combination antiretroviral therapy, including Zidovudine.
-During the initial phase of combination antiretroviral treatment, patients whose immune system respond may develop an inflammatory response to indolent or residual opportunistic infections (such as Mycobacterium avium infection, cytomegalovirus, Pneumocystis jirovecii pneumonia [PCP], or tuberculosis), which may necessitate further evaluation and treatment.
+Immune reconstitution syndrome has been reported in patients treated with combination antiretroviral therapy, including zidovudine.
+During the initial phase of combination antiretroviral treatment, patients whose immune systems respond may develop an inflammatory response to indolent or residual opportunistic infections (such as Mycobacterium avium infection, cytomegalovirus, Pneumocystis jirovecii pneumonia [PCP], or tuberculosis), which may necessitate further evaluation and treatment.